December 29, 2016

 March 16, 2016

-Governor Andrew M. Cuomo announced $6.8 million in available funds to implement the Healthy Steps for Young Children program in 19 sites throughout New York State.
+$6.8 million in available funds to implement the Healthy Steps for Young Children program in 19 sites throughout New York State was announced today.
 This program, offered by the New York State Office of Mental Health, will fund the integration of a child and family development professional into pediatric and family medicine doctors’ offices, to help identify, monitor and treat emerging behavioral and developmental health concerns in young children.

 March 8, 2016

-Governor Andrew M. Cuomo today announced that $2.4 million has been distributed to 100 organizations that provide employment services to individuals with disabilities via the New York State Employment Services System.
-This funding is part of the Governor’s Employment First Initiative to increase employment opportunities for individuals with disabilities.
+$2.4 million has been distributed to 100 organizations that provide employment services to individuals with disabilities via the New York State Employment Services System was announced today.
+This funding is part of New York State’s Employment First Initiative to increase employment opportunities for individuals with disabilities.

 March 3, 2016